Trimble-Technology/creator-tutorials/CreatorNodeDocumentation/src/nodes/GraphAsset/documentation.md

 ### Note(s)

-* Some examples of a JSON string for the _parameter_ input are as follows:
+* Some examples of a JSON string for the _parameter_ input are as follows (which can be input as a string value type):

   * {“Parameter1”:value,“Parameter2”:value}

   * {“Length”:1000,“Width”:500,“Thickness”:300}

-* The JSON string can be constructed using various methods, but it is recommended to use the **combine data** and **JSON builder** nodes to do so.
+* The JSON string can be constructed using various methods, but it is recommended to use the [**Combine data**](/nodes/CombineData/documentation.md) and [**JSON builder**](/nodes/JsonBuilder/documentation.md) nodes to do so.
 An example of this can be found in the example graphs linked below.

 * Other names for this node include: GraphAsset, Graph import, Graph reference, Subgraph.